-Polymer roofing shingles are built from special chemicals, offering a range of benefits such as durability and weather-resistance.
-These are a great option for Phoenix’s temperature and sunny days.
+Polymer roofing shingles are built from special chemicals, offering a range of benefits such as durability and weather resistance.
+These are a great option for Phoenix temperatures and sunny days.
 Polymer roofing shingles are inherently capable of warding off negative environmental factors.
-A polymer roof can protect your house from heat, fire and rain.
+A polymer roof protects your house from heat, fire, and rain.

 In addition to this robust security, polymer shingles are also an affordable roofing option.
 They are cheaper than shingles made from natural materials.
 Needless to say, polymer’s durability will pay for its cost many times over, over its long life.